lelouedec/3DNetworksPytorch/README.md

 # 3DNetworksPytorch

 ***This repository is mostly implementation of papers using the pytorch framework, PLEASE cite the corresponding papers before referencing to this work.
-User discretion is advised concerning accuracy and readiness of my implementations, please create issues when you encounter problems and I will try my best to fix them***
+User discretion is advised concerning accuracy and readiness of my implementations, please create issues when you encounter problems and I will try my best to fix them.***

 This repository is meant as way to learn by implementating them, different 3D deep learning architectures for pointclouds.
 I haven't tested them on benchmark datasets for the papers, only on some toy examples.
 If You spot any mistake, I am open to pull requests and any colaboration on the topic.